carinam17/carinam17.github.io/Services/README.md

 #### Blog posts

-Position yourself as an authority in your field and your company as a dependable leader in your field.
-Share this contact on social media to further engage your audience and draw prospects to your business.
+Blog posts are opportunities to educate potential customers as well as position yourself as an authority in your field and your company as a dependable leader in your field.
+Share this content on social media to further engage your audience and draw prospects to your business.

-The posts should be interesting and engaging to the reader yet optimized to be suggested by search engines.
-Blog writing also takes valuable time so considering delegating that task to a writer.
+These pieces should be interesting and engaging to a human reader yet optimized to be suggested by search engines.
+Blog writing takes valuable time, so considering delegating that task to a writer if you need blogs as marketing material.

 #### Product and service descriptions

 Let a descriptive and precise product description show clients and customers exactly what advantage you offer and remove any doubt that you or your business are the best in your class.
+This content is especially critical for landing pages and online stores.

 #### Line Editing and Revision

-A second pair of eyes never hurts, but the input of an experienced writer can enhance the impact of your written content.
-From grammatical errors to improvements in structure and format,
+A second pair of eyes never hurts.
+Even better, the input of an experienced writer can enhance the impact of your written content.
+From grammatical errors to improvements in structure and format, line editing and revision services are a great option for businesses looking to refine and polish their messaging.

 * * *

 ### Recommendations